pawanpaudel93/web-ardrive/README.md

 > And now you have to add config file for web-ardrive to upload the production build to arweave.

-Create a file named web-ardrive.config.js on the root folder of your project and add the config as:
+Create a file named web-ardrive.config.js or web-ardrive.config.cjs  on the root folder of your project and add the config as:

 |  Name | Type   | Description   |
 | ------------ | ------------ | ------------ |